tylermong/CSCI-3327-Probability-and-Applied-Statistics/11. Plotter Salter Smoother - Original/Project 2 Submission/submission.md

 1. Navigate to the `/src` directory.
 2. Run the `Main.java` file.
 3. Follow the prompts to select a function and enter x values.
 4. The program will generate the data, salt it, and smooth it, writing the results to the respective CSV files, in the `/output` directory.
+(An example of the output is provided in the `example_output` directory.)

 ### Images
 #### Console output: